MITLibraries/browsertrix-harvester/README.md

 This Make command kicks off a harvest via a local docker container.
 The Make command reflects some ways in which a harvest can be configured, including local or S3 filepath to a configuration YAML, setting an output metadata file, and even passing in miscellaneous browsertrix arguments to the crawler not explicitly defined as CLI parameters in this app.

-The argument `--metadata-output-file="/crawls/collections/homepage/homepage.xml"` instructs the harvest to parse metadata records from the crawl, which are written to the container, and should then be available on the _host_ machine via mounted volumes at: `output/crawls/collections/homepage/homepage.xml`.
+The argument `--metadata-output-file="/crawls/collections/homepage/homepage.xml"` instructs the harvest to parse metadata records from the crawl, which are written to the container, and should then be available on the _host_ machine at: `output/crawls/collections/homepage/homepage.xml`.

 ## CLI commands